Yooshikii/vecno-testnet/wasm/README.md

 - **RPC API** — RPC API for the Vecno node using WebSockets.
 - **Wallet SDK** — Bindings for primitives related to key management and transactions.
-- **Wallet API** — API for the Vecno Wallet framework.
+- **Wallet API** — API for the Rusty Vecno Wallet framework.

 ## WASM32 SDK release packages

 The SDK is built as 4 packages for Web Browsers as follows:
 - KeyGen - Key & Address Generation only
 - RPC - RPC only
 - Core - RPC + Key & Address Generation + Wallet SDK
 - Full - Full SDK + Integrated Wallet
 For NodeJS, the SDK is built as a single package containing all features.

 ## SDK folder structure

 The following is a brief overview of the SDK folder structure (as available in the release):

-- `web/vecno` - **full** Vecno WASM32 SDK bindings for use in web browsers.
+- `web/vecno` - **full** Rusty Vecno WASM32 SDK bindings for use in web browsers.
 - `web/vecno-rpc` - only the RPC bindings for use in web browsers (reduced WASM binary size).
-- `nodejs/vecno` - **full** Vecno WASM32 SDK bindings for use with NodeJS.
+- `nodejs/vecno` - **full** Rusty Vecno WASM32 SDK bindings for use with NodeJS.
-- `docs` - Vecno WASM32 SDK documentation.
+- `docs` - Rusty Vecno WASM32 SDK documentation.
 - `examples` folders contain examples for NodeJS and web browsers.
 - `examples/data` - folder user by examples for configuration and wallet data storage.
 - `examples/javascript` - JavaScript examples.
 - `examples/javascript/general` - General SDK examples (keys & derivation, addresses, encryption, etc.).
 - `examples/javascript/transactions` - Creating, sending and receiving transactions.
-- `examples/javascript/wallet` - Interfacing with the Vecno Wallet framework.
+- `examples/javascript/wallet` - Interfacing with the Rusty Vecno Wallet framework.
 - `examples/typescript` - TypeScript examples.

 If you are using JavaScript and Visual Studio Code, it is highly recommended you replicate the `jsconfig.json` configuration file as is done in the SDK examples.
 This file allows Visual Studio to provide TypeScript-like code completion, type checking and documentation.

 Included documentation in the release can be accessed by loading the `docs/vecno/index.html` file in a web browser.

 ## Building from Source

 To build the WASM32 SDK from source, you need to have the Rust environment installed.
-To do that, follow instructions in the [Vecno README](https://github.com/Vecno-Foundation/vecnod).
+To do that, follow instructions in the [Rusty Vecno README](https://github.com/vecno-foundation/vecno-testnet).

 Once you have Rust installed, you can build the WASM32 SDK as follows: